psi4/psi4/doc/sphinxman/source/documentation.rst

 * Plugins: ``doc.rst`` text, \*.py modules, and C++ keywords in ``psi4/tests/plugin_*`` plugin directories (disabled at the moment)
 * PSI Files: scratch file names and numbers in :source:`psi4/include/psi4/psifiles.h`

-Some documentation is even extracted from Psi4 objects at runtime.
+Some documentation is even extracted from |PSIfour| objects at runtime.

 * psi4: docstrings for the psi4 built-in module constructed in :source:`psi4/src/psi4`
-* DFT: functional availibility and characteristics as encoded in :source:`psi4/share/psi4/python/procedures/functional.py`
+* DFT: functional availibility and characteristics as encoded in :source:`psi4/driver/procedures/dft_functional.py`
-* BasisFamily: fitting basis sets for each orbital basis as encoded in :source:`psi4/share/psi4/python/qcdb/basislistdunning.py` and :source:`psi4/share/psi4/python/qcdb/basislistother.py`
+* BasisFamily: fitting basis sets for each orbital basis as encoded in :source:`psi4/driver/qcdb/basislistdunning.py` and :source:`psi4/driver/qcdb/basislistother.py`

 Building all the documentation takes ~15 minutes.
 There is now good dependency structure built into the :source:`doc/sphinxman/CMakeLists.txt`